OECD: A 50 year journey…

 Australia supports the OECD's strengthening cooperation with key emerging and developing countries and with other international economic organisations as part of improving global policy-making.

-Australia continues to support the OECD's Enhanced Engagement process, which has developed important links with countries such as China, India, Indonesia, Brazil and South Africa.
+Australia continues to support the OECD's Enhanced Engagement process, which has developed important links with Key Partner countries China, India, Indonesia, Brazil and South Africa.
+These countries participate in the work of the OECD through enhanced engagement programs which involve participation in OECD communities, regular economic surveys, adherence to OECD instruments, integration into OECD statistical reporting and information systems, and sector-specific peer reviews.